 I’m delighted to announce the arrival of the Little Conkers crocheted snails!
 They’ve been a bit slow getting here, but then they are snails…

-Did you know the collective noun for snails can be a walk, rout or escargotoire?
+Did you know the collective noun for snails (crocheted or otherwise) can be a walk, rout or escargotoire?
 The collective noun for slugs is a cornucopia.

 The first six people to order one of my mindful snails on Etsy will also receive a hand-drawn (by me) snaily mandala to colour!

 During the past month I have spent a great deal of time contemplating the humble snail, and I can only say that Mother Nature is truly awesome!
 I think the snail reminds us of a lot of important lessons.

 Keep a snail on your desk at work, on your car dashboard or wherever you need a reminder put the brakes on, physically or mentally.

 Sometimes we all need to retreat into our shell for a little restorative quiet time.